Editorial Standards

 Part I, liquidation, termination, or dissolution

 You will list each distribution made as part of winding down.
-Report the date, a description of the assets distributed, the fair market value with the valuation method, the recipient’s legal name, address, and EIN, the recipient’s entity type or IRC section, and any transaction expenses.
+Report the date, a description of the assets distributed, the fair market value with the valuation method, the recipient’s legal name, address, and EIN, the recipient’s entity type or IRC section, and any transaction expenses (separately list each related transaction expense of $10,000 or more; smaller amounts may be aggregated).
 If multiple distributions occurred, repeat the rows and, if needed, attach a duplicate Part I page.
 When the organization fully terminates, include the certified articles of dissolution or merger resolutions with the return.

 Add a short narrative in Part III if a line directs you to explain, for example why a particular valuation method was selected or how you handled a restricted fund.
 This keeps the reviewer from guessing and speeds acceptance.